pcabala/pcabala.github.io/_site/en/systems/langford/index.md

 </pre>

-#### Model details:
 <!-- a) Context and historical background -->
 <p>
-The <b>Langford attractor</b> is a mathematical model of a chaotic system introduced by Canadian mathematician <b>William F. Langford</b> in 1984 during his studies of the interaction between <i>Hopf</i> and <i>hysteresis</i> bifurcations.
+The <b>Langford attractor</b> is a mathematical model of a chaotic system introduced by Canadian mathematician William F. Langford in 1984 during his numerical studies of the interaction between <i>Hopf</i> and <i>hysteresis</i> bifurcations.
-It represents one of the earliest examples of how a system with smooth nonlinearities can give rise to <i>torus breakdown</i> and chaotic oscillations.
+It was one of the first smooth three-dimensional systems to demonstrate how the coupling of these bifurcations can lead to <i>torus breakdown</i>
+and the onset of chaos.
-Although this system is often misidentified as the <b>Aizawa attractor</b>, Langford’s publication predates Aizawa’s related work and provides the first formal definition of these equations.
+Although it is sometimes confused with the Aizawa attractor, Langford’s work provided the first formal formulation of this type of torus-breakdown dynamics, while Aizawa introduced a related simplified version of the system.
-The original system proposed by Langford (1984) was as follows:
+The original system proposed by Langford (1984, p.
+287) is given by equations:
 </p>

 <!-- b) System of equations -->